 Inquizitive Assignments will be given throughout the course.
-The Inquizitive assignments will consist of chapter-focused quizzes due at 10:00 PM on the date listed on the schedule.
+The Inquizitive assignments will consist of chapterfocused quizzes due at 8:00 PM on the date listed on the schedule.
 The quizzes are typically unlimited in the number of questions and attempts.
 Once you have reached 100% score, you have completed the assignment.
 It is not necessary to complete the "shared writing or journal exercises" in the Inquizitive program.
-Please do not wait until the last minute to complete work.
-Late assignments will NOT be allowed.